jollifft/TDDMiniHack/README.md

 6) For our last example, we want to be able to add hours worked to different team members (i.e. CanAssignTimeToTeamMember...)

 Start out by creating a test method.
 We want to test creating a new team member, and then adding hours that they worked.
-If you need help, you can find an example here
+If you need help, you can find an example [here](../master/Hints/Step_6_Test.md)

 Next, add just enough code so that our code will successfully build.
 Once you have a successful build, this will put us in the red phase.
-If you need help, you can find an example here.
-(Hint: a new class might be helpful...)
+If you need help, you can find an example [here](../master/Hints/Step_6_Red.md) (Hint: a new class might be helpful...)

 Finally, lets go ahead and add the missing logic.
 Once you have it added, go ahead and run the test again.
 We should now have a passing test, putting us in the green phase.
-If you need help, you can find the completed code here
+If you need help, you can find the completed code [here](../master/Hints/Step_6_Green.md)

 **NOTE:**Depending on how you implemented the last test, there's a good chance that our test from example 5 is now failing.
 This is a great example of the refactor stage.
 Go ahead and refactor the project class to work with the new team members implementation that we now have.
-If you need some help, you can find the updated project class here.
+If you need some help, you can find the updated project class [here](../master/Hints/Step_6_Refactor.md).

 ##Conclusion
 Congrats!
 You have now started down the path to becoming a great Test Driven Developer.
 Some of the key take-aways from this should be: